Art for Good

 Dunstan Film Club

-The Dunstan Film Club offers you the opportunity to see some great films and, at the same time, share the joy of film with those who would otherwise miss out.
+The Dunstan Film Club is a past event that showed some great films and, at the same time, shared the joy of film with those who would otherwise miss out.